classicoman2/Pd2.1_2021/README.md

 ## INTRODUCTION

 Your boss says you have to redesign an old website and wants to adopt a modern approach to building the site.
-In **groups of 2/3**, you'll have the mission of "propose" a technology and defend it against the others.
-The technologies are:
+Your mission is to propose and stand for a technology to implement web interfaces and to defend it against the others.

-### The technologies
+### The technologies / Groups

-1. Flexbox & Grid
-2. Bootstrap
-3. Material Design
-4. Bulma
+1. Javi B. - dani Z. / BULMA
+2. Mateu - Samu / CSS GRID & FLEXBOX
+3. Dani F. - Sebas - Carlos / BOOTSTRAP
+3. Jose - Chema / MATERIAL DESIGN
-5. Tailwind CSS
+5. Dani A. - Alberto / TAILWIND CSS

+## WHAT TO DO?

 You'll have to create to "things":

-## WHAT TO DO

 ### 1. A simple web page

-Create the front page of [this webpage](https://www.w3schools.com/howto/tryhow_website_band.htm#band) using the Technologies
+- Create the front page of [this webpage](https://www.w3schools.com/howto/tryhow_website_band.htm#band) using the chosen technologies.
+- It will also have an `About` section where you'll insert the video.

 ### 2. Google Docs Presentation

-Create a presentation of 5 to 10 minutes
+Create a video presentation of 5 to 10 minutes.
+Every one of you we'll record a part of the video separately using a video recording software and using and edition tool, you'll create an unique video and insert it the `about` section of your webpage

-- Installation with npm / CDNs
+- Installation
+- Main features: Responsiveness, Grid System, theming, integration with other tools/frameworks ......
 - Performance
-- "Ease of use"
 - Available documentation
-- Responsiveness
 - Grid system
 - Theming with SCSS and Webpack or other tools
 - Integration with front frameworks (vue.js, react.js, angular.js, etc)

-- Compare the **performance** to your website to that of the other groups
+- Whenever possible, compare the features of your technology with those of the other.
+Ask the other groups about their technology!

-### 3. Deploy the website
+### 3. (Optional) Deploy the website

-Deploy the website to Heroku, Netifly (JAMStack) or other Compare the
+Deploy the website to **Heroku**, **Netlify** or similar tools.

-### Qualification criteria (Rubrics)

-* All the topics have been covered (1 to 5)
-* The presentation format is correct (1 to 5)
-* The website format is correct (1 to 5)

-## ENTREGA
+## HAND OVER SPRINTS

-### Checkpoint 1: Entregar la website i desplegar-la
+### SPRINT 1: Hand over the website repository
-> Deadline: 20/01/2020
+> :alarm_clock: Deadline: 20/01/2020

+* Store the website into a github public repository and [insert the URL in this document]()
+* It will contain the website without the video presentation.

-### Checkpoint 2: Entregar un esborrany de la presentació
+### SPRINT 2: Entregar un esborrany de la presentació
-> Deadline: 24/01/2020
+> :alarm_clock: Deadline: 24/01/2020

-Per a que se puguin comparar entre ells
+Insert a link to your presentation in the README.MD of your project.
+The presentation access should be public.

-### Checkpoint 3: Entrega definitiva de la presentació
+### SPRINT 3: Entrega definitiva de la presentació
-> Deadline: 28/01/2020
+> :alarm_clock: Deadline: 28/01/2020

-### Presentations
+### Video Presentations premiere
-> Date: 29/01/2020
+> :scream: Date: 29/01/2020

-** IDEA:  QUE SE PUNTUIN ELLS**

-** Els membres del grup hauran de demanar als altres INFO sobre com s'instal·la bulma, ... i mirar la seva demo**

-** COM MÉS NOTA TENEN DE LA 1A AVALUACIO ---> FRAMEWORK MÉS COMPLICAT**